Sleep Apnea Treatment - State College, PA

 A good night’s sleep is essential to having a healthy, happy morning.
 If you’re one of the millions of people suffering from sleep apnea, you may think you’re getting plenty of sleep at night, but you still wake up exhausted.
-This frustrating sleep disorder affects millions of US adults and can be detrimental to health, but it often remains undiagnosed or misdiagnosed for years.
-If you’re worried you may be struggling with this common sleep disorder, skilled sleep dentist, Kevin P. Labosky, DMD, invites you to call to schedule a consultation appointment with us in our State College practice.
+This frustrating sleep disorder affects millions of U.S. adults and can be detrimental to your overall health, but it often remains undiagnosed or misdiagnosed for years.
+If you’re worried you may be struggling with this common sleep disorder, skilled sleep dentist, Kevin P. Labosky, DMD, invites you to call to schedule a consultation appointment to discuss your options for sleep apnea treatment in our State College, PA dental office.
 We offer oral appliance therapy for sleep apnea sufferers, and we may be able to help you improve your quality and quantity of sleep.

 What is Sleep Apnea?

 Sleep apnea is a disorder that causes patients to stop breathing for ten or more seconds at a time during sleep.
 While most people experience one or even a few apnea events during a night’s sleep, sleep apnea sufferers can experience hundreds of apnea events each night.
 Following each apnea event, the body will trigger a panic response to restart breathing.
 This panic raises blood pressure and causes patients to restart breathing with a gasp, wheeze, or snort.

 There are two types of sleep apnea – central and obstructive.
 Central is the rarer form of sleep apnea, and it occurs when the brain fails to trigger the body to breathe during sleep.
 The more common form of sleep apnea is the aptly named obstructive sleep apnea.
 This form of apnea occurs when the tissues in the mouth and throat obstruct the airway during the night, preventing regular breathing.

 How Will I Know if I Have Sleep Apnea?